What is a Competitive Matrix?

 A competitive matrix is a type of competitive analysis tool, which helps you learn about your market segment and identify opportunities.
 This in turn differentiates your brand from competitors, aids in creating better products, and helps in developing stronger marketing strategies.
 A competitive matrix thus can be quite useful in establishing your company’s competitive advantage.

-There are different types of competitive matrices, but most of them are simple charts wherein you list the main features and benefits of your product or service.
-On the top row, you list your company and the names of your competitors and fill in the chart with the appropriate information for each company.
-However, they can also be complex graphs with x and y axes representing unique positioning within a market segment.
-Competitive matrices can be used for any form of competitive analysis, including SWOT analysis, features and benefits analysis, content marketing strategies, review tracking, and much more.
+There are different types of competitive matrices, but most of them are simple charts, also known as competitive comparison matrices, wherein you list the main features and benefits of your product or service.
+On the top row, you list your company and the names of your competitors, and fill in the chart with the appropriate information for each company.
+However, they can also be complex graphs, such as a competitive positioning matrix or competitive landscape chart, with x and y axes representing unique positioning within a market segment.
+Competitive matrices can be used for any form of competitive analysis, including SWOT analysis, features and benefits analysis, content marketing strategies, review tracking, and much more, making them a flexible part of your marketing intelligence system.

 Steps for Competitive Matrix Analysis

 1. Your competitive analysis will let you identify your current/direct and indirect/potential competition.
-It’s a good idea to create the matrix from two different perspectives, i.e. one from the customer’s point of view, and one from the business point of view.
+It’s a good idea to create the matrix from two different perspectives, i.e. one from the customer’s point of view, and one from the business point of view, helping you build a full-fledged competitor comparison matrix.

 2. Then you’ll have to determine certain categories or areas to compare yourself with your competition.
-Pricing, customer service, product quality, marketing, etc. are some of the most popular areas to compare.
+Pricing, customer service, product quality, marketing, etc. are some of the most popular areas to compare in a competitive assessment matrix.

 3. Now, on to the actual creation of the matrix.
 Use the columns on the left to write the names of your five major competitors, from top to bottom.
 You could also use separate tabs for separate competitors.
 Across the first row, left to right, list the categories or strategic areas you wish to compare (see below image).
 Evaluate the strengths and weaknesses (SWOT analysis) of each competitor on these parameters.
 Arrange your closest competitors next to you.
-Fill in your own company’s information last.
+Fill in your own company’s information last, building a detailed competitor mapping matrix.

-4. Certain strategic areas may contain multiple variables, and it is not only okay but advisable to create separate matrices for them.
-For example, marketing can have a number of categories in itself including content marketing, paid advertising, inbound marketing, social media marketing, etc.
+4. Certain strategic areas may contain multiple variables, and it is not only okay but advisable to create separate matrices for them.Β For example, marketing can have a number of categories in itself including content marketing, paid advertising, inbound marketing, social media marketing, etc. These can be covered in separate competitive analysis charts.

 5. Once you’ve created your matrix or matrices, it is time to determine the areas where your company is weaker than the competitors.
 These gaps are in fact opportunities for your company to improve its market position by working exactly where you’re lagging behind your competitors.
-Distribute it to the relevant teams in your organization.
+Distribute it to the relevant teams in your organization as part of your overall competitive strategy and market intelligence workflow.

 Five Competitive Matrix Analysis Templates/Examples

-As mentioned before, there are multiple ways and templates of creating a competitive matrix.
-Let’s have a look at some of the most common of them.
+As mentioned before, there are multiple ways and templates for creating a competitive matrix.
+Letβs have a look at some common competition matrix examples.

 1. Feature Comparison Matrix

-A feature comparison matrix allows you to compare your products and their features with those of your competitors.
+A feature comparison matrix allows you to effortlessly compare your products with features of your competitors.
 As you can see in the image, there are rows of features and columns of competitors to compare the product mix available from each competitor.
-This is quite a useful comparison as it allows you to understand the gaps in your product, as well as the features that make your product offering unique in the competitive landscape.
+This competition matrix example is quite a useful comparison as it allows you to understand the gaps in your product, as well as the features that make your product offering unique in the competitive landscape.

 2. Competitive Analysis Matrix